xdg_wm_base

 resize_y32

-Vertically resize the surface
+vertically resize the surface

 Resize the surface vertically so that it is completely unconstrained.

-Constraint adjustments
+constraint adjustments

 The constraint adjustment value define ways the compositor will adjust the position of the surface, if the unadjusted position would result in the surface being partly constrained.